Customer rights and regulations

 Subject to international agreements and conventions that may limit compensation, we will compensate you for reasonable expenses that incur as a result of the delay in delivery.
 We also will reimburse you for any airline fees charged for transporting a bag that is not recovered.
 Please send us the supporting documents or call the phone number provided to you when filing your report.

 Although statistics suggest it is highly likely your baggage will arrive with you, there is a possibility it might inadvertently be misrouted.
 For this reason, it is important to place your name, address, and telephone number(s) on the outside and inside of your baggage.
 This will also make your baggage easier to identify when claiming it at your destination.
-You are also advised to carry certain items onboard with you; these include, but are not limited to, travel documents, medication, jewellery, cash, keys, business documents, electronics and other items of high value.
+You are also advised to carry certain items onboard with you; these include, but are not limited to, travel documents, medication, jewellery, cash, keys, business documents, electronics, urgent need medication and other items of high value.

 On January 24, 2012, Cathay Pacific will implement new US standards that will allow purchasers in the US, for bookings made 7 days or earlier before departure, involving itineraries to/from USA, to either: